KhaMinh0709/BookingTrainTicket-BE-SpringBoot/README.md

 **License**
 This repository does not contain an explicit license.
 Add a `LICENSE` file if you intend to make this project open source.

----
-If you want, I can also:
-- add an OpenAPI/Swagger sample config and a `docs/` folder with example requests,
-- or run a quick local start to verify the service boots (please confirm you want me to run Maven on your machine).